-A continuation for both Computer Science 1025A/B and Computer Science 1026A/B. We will study data organization and manipulation, object-oriented principles, abstract data types and their implementations in Java, lists, stacks, queues, trees, recursion, file and memory organization.
+A continuation for both Computer Science 1025A/B and Computer Science 1026A/B. We will study data organization and manipulation, object-oriented principles, abstract data types and their implementations in Java, arrays, linked structures, stacks, queues, trees, lists, recursion, and memory organization.